 In my previous school, guys were modest, not too confident of their intellect.
 They didn’t have much expectation from life.
 They engaged in all sorts of activities, such as sports, music, and art.
 They developed a variety of skills.
 They understood life more because they had lived more.
 Thus, they were more mature.
-In my new school, a few states away, kids were told from a very young age that engineering and medicine are the only two ways.
-That’s why they took no interest in anything but the sciences.
+At my new school, a few states away, kids were told from a very young age that engineering and medicine are the only two ways.
+That’s why they took no interest in anything but in the natural sciences.
 They remained intellectually undeveloped.
 They lacked physical fitness, too.

 PS.
 This episode happened in 2011-2013, my last two years of high school.